Hamamatsu Castle

 How do I get to Hamamatsu Castle?

 The nearest station is Hamamatsu Station (JR Tokaido Main Line / Tokaido Shinkansen).
-It is approximately a 25-minute walk from the station.
+From there it is about 25 minutes on foot.
 City buses from Hamamatsu Station to the castle park stop.
 The walk is also straightforward and pleasant.
-Parking: Paid parking in Hamamatsu Castle Park. ¥150 per 30 minutes.
-Fills during cherry blossom season.
-Accessible with a JR Pass.

 How much does Hamamatsu Castle cost to enter?